|Nutritional Guidelines (per serving)|

 In a medium saucepan, heat 2 tablespoons of butter; blend in the flour, salt, and pepper.
 Stir until smooth.
 Continue to cook for 2 minutes while stirring constantly.

 Gradually add the milk and continue to cook until thickened, stirring constantly.

 Add the dried thyme, tuna, reserved juice from the tuna, celery, and green beans; mix well.

-Transfer tuna and green beans to the prepared baking dish and bake for 25 to 30 minutes.
+Transfer the tuna and green beans to the prepared baking dish and bake for 25 to 30 minutes.

 Serve the casserole with hot cooked rice or noodles, if desired.